 If all of this sounds unappealing to you, remember that one of the greatest benefits of using apple cider vinegar for hair is the deep cleaning of your tresses.

-More volume and stronger curl definition
+Gain more volume and stronger curl definition

 Keep in mind that freshly-cleaned hair is actually more difficult to style, so if you know you’re going to be styling your hair, use an apple cider vinegar treatment a day or two beforehand.

 Apple cider vinegar for hair growth?
-Yes!

 However, because it’s known to increase blood circulation to the hair follicles, using apple cider vinegar for hair may result in faster hair growth.

 Did we mention that it’s all-natural?

 You can go to any drugstore and pick up an overpriced product that is littered with chemicals, or you can head to the grocery store and grab the natural alternative.
 (Okay, you’re grabbing some snacks, too.
-No judgment there.)

 In addition to being all-natural, apple cider vinegar contains nutrients like vitamin B and potassium, which are always beneficial for your hair.

 There are plenty of resources that can guide you in creating a rinse that is right for your hair type and your skin sensitivity.

-Like these tips?
 Scroll down for more!